Last Updated on October 12, 2020

 Then, in 2014, the government launched the NIST Cybersecurity Framework (NCSF), which provides a policy framework of computer security guidance for how private sector organizations in the United States can assess and improve their ability to prevent, detect and respond to cyber-attacks.
 NCSF was, and remains, “voluntary.”
 However, increasingly state/federal laws and regulations (e.g., Ohio Senate Bill 220) create a “safe harbor” for businesses if they comply with the NIST Cybersecurity Framework.
 So, while compliance is still voluntary, if you are breached failure to have complied with NCSF can be used to determine that your security posture was not “reasonable and appropriate” and/or that you were “negligent.”
 That sounds like a tiger with an ever-growing potential to bite…

 In 2019, the Department of Defense (DoD) introduced the Cybersecurity Maturity Model Certification (CMMC).
-It mandates that any organization that wants to bid on a DoD contract (there are 315,000 companies in the Defense Industrial Base) must implement a robust information security program.
+It mandates that any organization that wants to win a DoD contract (there are 315,000 companies in the Defense Industrial Base) must implement a robust information security program.
 CMMC is also a bear, but more like a Black Bear compared to the Grizzly Bear that is FedRAMP.
 Nevertheless, CMMC represents a high hurdle that these companies need to address in short order.

 Now let’s return to the NIST Privacy Framework launched in 2020.
 Like NCSF, it’s “voluntary”—until it isn’t, and I think “isn’t” isn’t all that far down the yellow brick road, along with perhaps winged monkeys as well.
 (I warned you I was going to push this analogy beyond credibility…)